 On this page

-Pineal cysts are usually asymptomatic.
-However, there are rare cases of pineal cysts which cause headaches, hydrocephalus, disturbances in vision (gaze palsy), Parinaud syndrome, and vertigo, in which case they are called symptomatic pineal cysts.
-Although rare, people with symptomatic pineal cysts may have other symptoms such as difficulty moving (ataxia), mental and emotional disturbances, seizures, sleep (circadian rhythm) troubles, hormonal imbalances that may cause precocious puberty, or secondary parkinsonism.
+People with pineal cysts generally do not have any signs or symptoms.
+Occasionally, pineal cysts may cause headaches, hydrocephalus, disturbances in vision (gaze palsy), Parinaud syndrome, and vertigo, in which case they are called symptomatic pineal cysts.
+Although rare, people with symptomatic pineal cysts may have other symptoms such as difficulty moving (ataxia); mental and emotional disturbances; seizures; sleep (circadian rhythm) troubles; hormonal imbalances that may cause precocious puberty; or secondary parkinsonism.

 Last updated: 11/13/2014

 - Bosnjak J, Budisic M, Azman D, Strineka M, Crnjakovic M, Demarin V. Pineal gland cysts--an overview.
 Acta Clin Croat.
 September 2009; 48(3):355-358.